laginha/django-key-auth/docs/key_model.md

 ### expiration_date

-The date from which the key will expire, thus no longer valid (by default, one year after creation).
+The date from which the key will no longer be valid (by default, one year after creation).

 ### last_used

-The last time the key was used to access a resource, if `KEY_LAST_USED_UPDATE` set to `True` (default behavior).
+The datetime of the last access using the key, if `KEY_LAST_USED_UPDATE` set to `True` (default behavior).